-- Tran TTT, Pease A, Wood AJ, et al. Review of Evidence for Adult Diabetic Ketoacidosis Management Protocols.
+- Tran TTT, Pease A, Wood AJ, et al. Review of evidence for adult diabetic ketoacidosis management protocols.
 Front Endocrinol (Lausanne).
 2017;8:106.
+[Free full text]

-- Pearson DJ, Sharma A, Lospinoso JA, Morris MJ, McCann ET.
-Effects of Electrolyte Replacement Protocol Implementation in a Medical Intensive Care Unit.
+- Pearson DJ, Sharma A, Lospinoso JA, et al. Effects of electrolyte replacement protocol implementation in a medical intensive care unit.
 J Intensive Care Med.
 2018;33(10):574-581.
+[Available at]

 - Apelqvist J. Diagnostics and treatment of the diabetic foot.
 Endocrine.
 2012;41(3):384-397.

-- Sumpio BE, Armstrong DG, Lavery LA, Andros G. The role of interdisciplinary team approach in the management of the diabetic foot: a joint statement from the Society for Vascular Surgery and the American Podiatric Medical Association.
+- Sumpio BE, Armstrong DG, Lavery LA, et al. The role of interdisciplinary team approach in the management of the diabetic foot: a joint statement from the Society for Vascular Surgery and the American Podiatric Medical Association.
 J Am Podiatr Med Assoc.
 2010;100(4):309-311.